Thamir-73/ideagnUpdated/source/_posts/problemofevil.md

 which you can think of as a slightly other aspect of the discussion.

 So the proponent of the problem might come along again and ask:
-“why is there evil’ people, who maybe from suffering or anything else, project certain experiences and kill others, for example, or project harm to others?
+“why is there 'evil’ people, who maybe from suffering or anything else, project certain experiences and kill others, for example, or project harm to others?
 This is also my issue with the existence of god.”

 So the appropriate way to think about this question is to argue from free will.